dylanrathbone/CsvToJson/README.md

 The output of which will be:

 <pre><code>
-Loading file single_stock_item.csv...
+Loading file test_data.csv...
-JSON document successfully generated from file single_stock_item.csv
+JSON document successfully generated from file test_data.csv

 [
   {